Erik Bystrup, Bystrup

 The new north-south link will facilitate access to the new tube stations and the new town centre around a redeveloped Battersea Power Station taking shape south of the river as well as new spaces for smaller businesses in railway arches, a centre for arts and culture with new galleries and public art and a new Covent Garden Market Food Quarter open to the wider public.

 The proposed design of the bridge is based on an elegant look that provides simple and uninhibited access for all, with minimal impact on each bank.
-At this stage, there is no fixed location for the Nine Elms Pimlico Bridge and the Design Team is engaging in a collaborative process with stakeholders and communities to hear your comments and gain feedback.

 As part of the next generation of new cycle and pedestrian bridges the Nine Elms Pimlico Bridge will: